juhp/ostree-pin/README.md

 ## Summary

-A small util to "pin" the current ostree deployment. eg useful on Fedora Silverblue for preserving the current booted deployment image.
+A small utility to "pin" the current ostree deployment.\
+eg useful on Fedora Silverblue for preserving the current booted deployment image.\
+The idea is to run this before booting into a new staged deployment.

 ## Install
-Needs the Fedora `ostree-devel` packaage or `libostree-dev` (Debian/Ubuntu).
+Needs the Fedora `ostree-devel` package or `libostree-dev` (Debian/Ubuntu).
+Also needs ghc and cabal-install.

 $ cabal install